-An individual who purchases a single-life annuity is given protection against running out of money during their lifetime.
-Payments from a straight life annuity are distributed to you for the rest of your life until the day you die, guaranteed.
+Individuals who purchase a single-life annuity are given protection against running out of money during their lifetime.
+Payments from a straight-life annuity are distributed to you for the rest of your life until the day you die, guaranteed.

 Typically there is no death benefit to heirs.

-The life-only annuity payout usually distributes the highest income out of all annuitizations.
+The life-only annuity payout usually distributes the highest income out of all annualizations.

 You can find single-life annuities here.